azat-co/expressworks/exercises/stylish_css/problem.md

-Style your HTML from previous example with some Stylus middleware.
+Style the html from the example "STATIC" using Stylus middleware.
+[Stylus] (https://github.com/stylus/stylus) generates .css files on the fly from .styl files.

-Your solution must listen on the port number supplied by `process.argv[2]`.

-The path containing the HTML and Stylus files is provided in `process.argv[3]` (they are in the same directory).
-You can create your own folder and use these:
+Your solution should listen on the port supplied by `process.argv[2]` for `GET` requests.
+It should return the HTML `index.html` styled with `main.styl` in the directory `process.argv[3]` (they are in the same directory).
+You could also create your own folder and use these, if you like:

 The `main.styl` file: